Regathering for Worship

 Will there be a choir or wind instruments?

-Our Worship staff currently plans to utilize small ensembles, both instrumental and vocal, in order to provide social distancing for the musicians and vocalists.
-We will not regather with the choir as Worship staff has concerns over being capable of rehearsing and performing while maintaining proper social distancing and the medical evidence that suggests choral singing at this time presents an environment that risks a higher chance for COVID spread.
+Our Worship staff plans to utilize small ensembles, both instrumental and vocal, in order to provide social distancing for the musicians and vocalists.
+We will not regather with the choir due to concerns for proper social distancing during rehearsal and the worship service.
+We continue to see that medical evidence suggests higher risks for COVID-19 spread with the presence of choral singing.

 How will service leaders and musicians be protected?

 Service participants and musicians will maintain social distance from one another and maintain increased social distance from the congregation while leading the service from the platform.
-When not speaking the service participants will wear masks.
+Participants will also wear masks during the times when they are not speaking or singing.

 We will continue to sanitize microphones and microphone packs, lecterns, and keyboards, and other musical instruments as we have done since beginning virtual worship.